leaf-ai/studio-go-runner/docs/ci.md

 Once the base image is loaded and has been pushed into the kubernetes container registry, git-watch is used to initiate image builds inside the cluster that, use the base image, git clone source code from fresh commits, and build scripts etc to create an entirely encapsulated CI image.

 # Continuous Integration

+## CI front office setup

-The presence of a docker hub, or locally hosted microk8s image repository will allow a suitably configured Kubernetes cluster to query for bootstrapped build images output by git-watch and to use these for building, testing, and integration.
+Having an image repository store build images with everything needed to build will allow a suitably configured Kubernetes cluster to query for bootstrapped build images output by manually building the source image, or using a tool like git-watch and to use these for triggering a building, testing, and integration.

 The git-watch tool monitors a git repository and polls looking for pushed commits.
 Once a change is detected the code is cloned to be built a Makisu pod is started for creating images within the Kubernetes cluster.
 The Makisu build then pushes build images to a user nominated repository which becomes the triggering point for the CI/CD downstream steps.